sal: Multi-modal Verification of Replicated Data Types

 Interactive playgrounds

-Browser demos for every RDT in the suite live in demos/ (Vite + React + TypeScript, one hand-ported module per RDT).
-All 29 RDTs have a playground — 18 CRDTs + 10 MRDTs.
+Browser demos live in demos/ (Vite + React + TypeScript, one hand-ported module per RDT).
+28 of the 29 RDTs have a playground — 17 CRDTs + 11 MRDTs (the tombstone-free RGA does not have one yet).

 - CRDT playgrounds spin up three replicas, let you apply local ops per replica, and merge any pair directionally (source → target, like